raos-projects/opstress/README.md

 Operative Stress Scores (OSS) to CPT codes, using the `oss` function.

-Operative Stress Scores are ordinal numeric values assigned to surgical CPT codes based on physiologic burden.
+Operative Stress Scores are ordinal numeric values assigned to surgical CPT codes based on physiologic burden associated with surgery.
 The OSS was developed and validated by a multi-institutional expert panel and is commonly used in geriatric surgery research.

 The `oss` function works on both wide and long data formats and can handle input as base `data.frame`, `data.table`, or `tibble` objects.